dotnet/systemweb-adapters/docs/session-state/session.md

 To use the default JSON backed implementation, add a package reference to [Microsoft.AspNetCore.SystemWebAdapters.SessionState](https://www.nuget.org/packages/Microsoft.AspNetCore.SystemWebAdapters.SessionState) and add the following to the startup:

+> The Microsoft.AspNetCore.SystemWebAdapters.SessionState package is currently in preview.
+Remember to check the box to 'include prerelease' packages.

 ```csharp
 builder.Services.AddSystemWebAdapters()
     .AddJsonSessionSerializer(options =>